ankhaa0813/Quasi-experiment/README.md

 ### Examples of how to implement Quasi/Natural experiment approaches using Python

-I tried to give you examples and possible libraries which might be helpful to conduct DinD and Instumental variable approaches, the most common ones of Quasi experiment.
+I tried to give you examples and possible libraries which might be helpful to conduct DinD and Instrumental variable approaches, the most common ones of Quasi-experiment.
-You will not find detailed explanation of these methods from following readme files and python files.
+You will not find detailed theoretical explanation of these methods from following readme files and python files.
 Because I am assuming that you have already know how to do it in other softwares such as STATA, EVIEWS, and SAS.

-If u are interested in the methodology and learn about it, I would recommend you three books in reference to read.
+If u are interested in the methodology and learning about it, I would recommend you three books in reference as further reading.

 ## References